 Florida is a paper ballot state, leaving an audit trail for every vote cast.
 Voters mark their paper ballot by filling in an oval next to their choice.
 The ballot is then scanned through an optical scanner that records the ballot exactly as marked.

 Electronic poll books are used to check voters into an Early Voting site or an Election Day voting location.
 When a voter checks in, returns a mail ballot, or makes a voter registration change, that information is sent to the Election Center and all other electronic poll books in Marion County.

-The Mark-Sense Optical Scanner reads a paper ballot, tabulates and securely transmits results.
-The DS200 Includes physical security features to secure sensitive components and election files, operating system controls that limit and detect unauthorized access, and safeguards, such as data encryption and digital signatures.
+An optical scanner reads a paper ballot, tabulates and securely transmits results.
+The optical scanner Includes physical security features to secure sensitive components and election files, operating system controls that limit and detect unauthorized access, and safeguards, such as data encryption and digital signatures.
 Marion County has been using optical-scan technology with great success since 2001.

 Ballot on Demand is a system used during Early Voting.
-Early Voting sites are different from Election Day polling places in that any voter from anywhere within Marion County can go to any Early Voting site and vote.
+Early Voting sites are different from Election Day voting locations in that any eligible voter from anywhere within Marion County can go to any Early Voting site and cast a ballot.
 An Early Voting site must be able to produce the correct ballot for any voter within Marion County, and the Ballot on Demand system allows the Election Center to achieve that goal.

 Electronic Ballot Marking Device

 As a marker, the electronic ballot marking device uses touch-screen technology to produce a paper vote record for tabulation.
 The device is available at all Early Voting sites and Election Day voting locations to serve eligible voters with special needs.